 3.3.10 Overlaid CDMA

 To minimize the impact on uplink capacity from blind physical layer transmissions, up to four mobile stations can be assigned to simultaneously transmit on the same physical channel on the uplink.
 The technique is referred to as Overlaid CDMA and can be used on uplink channels EC-PDTCH and EC-PACCH.
 Orthogonality between MSs is achieved through orthogonal codes, corresponding to a set of phase shifts to be applied on a per transmitted burst basis over the blind physical layer transmissions within each TDMA frame.
 A constant phase shifts shall be applied to each of the transmitted burst, see 3GPP TS 45.002 [11] and 3GPP TS 45.004 [13].
+In case blind physical layer transmissions on the uplink are mapped to two consecutive PDCH resources, two mobile stations can be assigned to simultaneously transmit on the same physical channel by using Overlaid CDMA.
 Support of Overlaid CDMA is mandatory for a MS that supports EC-GSM-IoT and optional for a network that supports EC-GSM-IoT.